-Most business owners today want a backup plan that combines both hardware and cloud-based solutions.
+Most business owners today want a hybrid solution that uses a variety of backup locations, combining both in-house hardware like external drives and other storage devices, along with a cloud storage service.
 And they are safer for it.
-When you have your files and programs protected with cloud providers and on physical hard drives and systems, it ensures you’ll never lose your most important data.
+When you have your files and programs protected on multiple backup sources, with both cloud providers and on physical hard drives and systems, it ensures you’ll never lose your most important data.

-Physical formats on-site can, of course, break down or suffer damage.
+Physical formats on-site, like external drives and other machines, can, of course, break down or suffer damage.
 And while cloud outages are rare, they do happen.
 Keeping both in place makes sure you always have access to your data.

 Though we hinted at this above, it’s important to mention again.
-Make sure you choose products with complete support 24 hours a day.
+Make sure you choose products and services with complete support 24 hours a day and a track record of excellent service.
 You don’t want your business to suffer because of inexperienced people or unanswered calls and emails.

-There are other factors to consider, but this should give you the framework you need to begin narrowing down your choice.
+There are other factors to consider when comparing cloud storage providers, but this should give you the framework you need to narrow down your choice.

 Data backup and recovery is not only wise but one of the most important things you’ll ever put in place for your company.
 It keeps your digital assets safe, your business running smoothly, your media accessible, and your customers happy.